 This could possibly be the result of Duterte’s simultaneous denunciation of law enforcement officials and government leaders.
 During one news conference, for instance, the president showcased an exorbitant list of individuals that he believed were corrupt and by extension had contributed to the alleged drug epidemic.
+For people struggling with drug problems they can seek help at the drug rehab miami.
 According to NYT, the list ranges between an estimated 600,000 to a million names, though it remains unclear on how these names were placed on the list in the first place.

 John Gershman, a professor of public service at New York University told USA Today that Duterte understands his country’s public distrust toward the system, which in turn has allowed him to remain popular.
 “I think he’s effectively tapped into this dissatisfaction with the criminal justice system,” Gershman said.

 His strategy appears to be working so far.
 A poll conducted by Social Weathers Station in December reported that Duterte held an approval rating of 76 percent.
 Other polls indicate that his approval rating had even climbed into the 80th percentile.

 Much of the violence embodied during Duterte’s presidency can be traced back to the decades that he spent in Davao City, a large population center on Mindanao Island.